madzera/happytree/README.md

 objects, in other words, sessions are just trees semantically.

-A tree can be created either through the **API Transformation Process** of a previous collection of objects, that have tree behavior, disposed in a linear structure or it can be created freely from scratch, one by one.
+A tree can be created either through the **API Transformation Process** of a previous collection of objects that have tree behavior, disposed in a linear structure or it can be created freely from scratch, one by one.

 For the case of the **API Transformation Process**, the initialization is